Why buy a hand massager?

 How much should you expect to spend on a hand massager?

 Most hand massagers are priced at around $60.
 However, you will find quite expensive and incredibly affordable versions.
 As usual, prices increase based on the quality of materials, function, and technology.
-The cheapest hand massager we reviewed is under $10.
-It’s a high-quality massager, but it’s self-operated, not battery or electrically powered.
+The most affordable hand massager we reviewed is under $10.
+It’s a high-quality massager, but it’s self-operated, not battery-powered.

 Lunix LX3 Cordless Electric Hand Massager

-Pros: This hand massager offers an intense massage through a combination of heat, vibration, and air compression, all of which are adjustable.
+Pros: This hand massager offers an intense massage through heat, vibration, and air compression.
+But unlike many other hand massagers, it’s completely adjustable to suit your needs.
 It heats to 120 degrees Fahrenheit within eight minutes.
 The LX3 hand massager uses air compression only, no rolling, making it gentler than other similar hand massagers.
 Use it to relieve arthritis, carpal tunnel, or joint pain.
 The unit is lightweight and battery-operated for ultimate convenience.
-It comes with a travel bag, a USB charging cable, a user manual, and a bonus finger massager!
+It comes with a travel bag, a USB charging cable, a user manual, and a bonus finger massager.

 Bottom Line: This is a fantastic hand massager with great features.
 It’s gentle but effective, luxurious, and high-quality.

-This hand massager relaxes your hands with its heating mechanism.
+This hand massager warms and relaxes your hands with its soothing heating mechanism.

 Gaiam Dual-Sided Finger and Hand Massager

-A no-frills, inventive finger and hand massager that comes with an exercise guide.
+This no-frills finger and hand massager comes with an exercise guide.

 Bottom Line: At such an affordable price, the Gaiam hand massager is a great product to try out.
 If you want a no-nonsense option, this is for you.

 If your hands could use a little more TLC, a hand massager could be just what you need.
-These selections are solid picks that can help you relax.
+Consider if you’d like something with light compression, multiple settings, or optional heat.
+All in all, these selections are solid picks that can help you relax.